 How many photos are stored in My Photo Stream on my devices and computers?

-iCloud pushes all your photos to the Recently Added album or My Photo Stream album on your devices and computers, and manages them efficiently, so you don’t run out of storage space.
+My Photo Stream pushes all your photos to the My Photo Stream album on your devices and computers, and manages them efficiently, so you don’t run out of storage space.

-Your iOS devices keep a rolling collection of your last 1000 photos in the Photos tab (or My Photo Stream album in iOS 7).
+Your iOS devices keep a rolling collection of your last 1000 photos in the My Photo Stream album.
 From there, you can browse your recent photos or move the ones you like to another album to keep them on your device forever.

-Because your Mac and PC have more storage than your iOS devices, you can choose to download all of your My Photo Stream photos automatically.
+Because your Mac and PC have more storage than your iOS devices, you can choose to download all of your photos from My Photo Stream automatically.

 - In iPhoto or Aperture preferences on your Mac, select Photos (or Photo Stream) > My Photo Stream > Automatic Import.
 All of your photo stream photos will import into your Events, Projects, Photos, Faces, and Places folders in iPhoto or Aperture.